-(1.51.1.1)

 APPLICANT'S ADDRESS

 SECTION I-INSTRUCTIONS

-The applicant must submit this certific vendors.
-This document is a certificati procedures which reflect applicable statement Standards (ion that the applicant will us ate and local laws and regu se procurement
+The applicant must submit this certification prior to the procurement of subrecipients or vendors.
+This document is a certification that the applicant will use procurement procedures which reflect applicable state and local laws and regulations as outlined in the Texas Grant Management Standards (TxGMS).

 SECTION II-CERTIFICATIONS

-A. I affirm that the applicant has with procurement system complies with ap outlined in TxGMS.
-The date of the last plicable state and local law s and regulations as
+A. I affirm that the applicant has within the past two years certified to TCEQ that its procurement system complies with applicable state and local laws and regulations as outlined in TxGMS.
+The date of the last Procurement System Certification was:

 MONTH/ and YEAR:

-B. I, as an authorized representative of Procurement System meets all application TxGMS. • • •
+B. I, as an authorized representative of the applicant, CERTIFY that the applicant's Procurement System meets all applicable state and local laws and regulations as outlined in TxGMS.

-List the title and date of all applicable documents.
-These documents must be •
+List the title and date of all applicable procurement system policy or procedure documents.
+These documents must be made available to TCEQ upon request.

-Printed Name and Title: Signature: Date:
+Printed Name and Title:

+Signature:

+Date:

+TCEQ PG-001-2627 • Guidance for Partners in the Texas Clean Rivers Program, FY2026-2027

 Exhibit 1H.
-Workplan Shell
+Work Plan Shell